cs210/Jarvis/README.md

 Repo for Team Jarvis

 ## Editor
 Unreal Engine level editing project.
+Uses the Razer Hydra.

 ## EditorPrototype
 Unreal project that uses the Xbox 360 controller to move and scale objects.
 Deprecated.